Honey Awards Rules

 5. Entry Containers & Presentation

-• Honey must be submitted in clear, glass jars.
+• Honey must be submitted in clear, round, glass jars.

 • Quantity: two (2) jars per class